Akshay-R01/Sentiment-Analysis-on-Customer-Feedback/README.md

 ## Introduction

 ### Website
-* Made a product website (for lack of a better product, we used Apple Watch), made a showcase page for it.
+* Made a product website, made a showcase page for it.
     ![Website](https://user-images.githubusercontent.com/72353918/169774533-d5097277-78bd-4078-8eb7-ab422996ab00.png)

 * Made another webpage for the review section of the product where previously written reviews are displayed.
 An option to give a review is also provided.